 Submissions have been grouped together where it is considered that the content of the submissions is the same or similar.
-Under Part 4 each submission (or group of submissions where relevant) is summarised, discussed and then a recommendation is made on each submission.
+Under Part 5, each submission (or group of submissions where relevant) is summarised, and then the Hearings Panel's consideration and decision/s is provided.